Events and Programs

 Our center is dedicated to creating more opportunities for select communities to engage with each other.

-Once a month on Tuesday, Black professors across campus will be invited to talk to our students about their research in a new way.
-Professors may use media to further expand on their research to dialogue with students.
+Once a month, Black professors across campus will be invited to talk to our students about their research in a new way.
+Presentors may use media to further expand on their research to dialogue with students.
 This program is meant to feel informal compared to a traditional class setting.
-Are you a Faculty member interested in this opportunity to engage students?
+Are you a Faculty or Staff member and/or Graduate student interested in this opportunity to engage students?
 Complete the form HERE!